northwest-knowledge-network/mdedit/README.rst

   used by developers as a base for running XSLTs.
 Get ``_oid`` by inspecting a record from http://localhost:4000/api/metadata

+You can view an XML record for some metadata easily by clicking the ``XML`` link above the currently ugly list items.
+Or, to do it manually, find the ``_oid`` of interest by inspecting the list of JSON metadata at http://localhost:4000/api/metadata, find a metadata record of interest, copy the ``_oid`` and insert it into the URL like so, and put the URL in your browser:
+``http://localhost:4000/api/metadata/{_oid}/xml``.
+The braces and any other quotes should be dropped.

 More info
 ---------